retrogamingllc/EmulationStation/README.md

 I found a bug!
 I have a problem!
 ================================

-- First, try to check the [issue list](https://github.com/dissolve/e-station3/issues?state=open) for some entries that might match your problem.
+- First, try to check the [issue list](https://github.com/dissolve/EStation3/issues?state=open) for some entries that might match your problem.
 Make sure to check closed issues too!

-- If you're running E-Station on a on Raspberry Pi and have problems with config file changes not taking effect, content missing after editing, etc., check if your SD card is corrupted (see issues [#78](https://github.com/Aloshi/EmulationStation/issues/78) and [#107](https://github.com/Aloshi/EmulationStation/issues/107)).
+- If you're running EStation3 on a on Raspberry Pi and have problems with config file changes not taking effect, content missing after editing, etc., check if your SD card is corrupted (see issues [#78](https://github.com/Aloshi/EmulationStation/issues/78) and [#107](https://github.com/Aloshi/EmulationStation/issues/107)).
 You can do this with free tools like [h2testw](http://www.heise.de/download/h2testw.html) or [F3](http://oss.digirati.com.br/f3/).

 - Try to update to the latest version of EmulationStation using git (you might need to delete your `es_input.cfg` and `es_settings.cfg` after that to reset them to default values):
 ```bash